 Maintaining Attendance and Punctuality at St Joseph’s Catholic Primary School

 We would appreciate your support in improving our attendance and punctuality.

 At St Joseph’s we take our job of educating pupils seriously, but we cannot do this if they are not in school with us.
 We cannot stress how important it is for your child to attend school every day.
 Missing lessons has a significant impact on the attainment and progress of children.
 In addition to this, the law is clear (section 444 of the 1996 Education Act) that parents of a child of compulsory school age are under a legal duty to ensure regular attendance and prompt punctuality, of that child at school.

 It is statutory for children who are age 5 or older to attend school.
 This means that all the children in our Key Stage 1 and 2 classes, and the children in our Reception classes who have already had their fifth birthday, must come to school every day.
-The Government’s minimum standard for a primary school’s attendance is 96%, our attendance target is 96% or over.
+The Government’s minimum standard for a primary school’s attendance is 96%, our attendance target is 97%.
 We also work hard to encourage all the 4 year old children who attend our Reception class to come to school every day.

 Why is attendance and punctuality important?